baspete/node-red-contrib-predix-timeseries/README.md

 The data query node has a drop down menu with 4 options.
 They are referring to four API endpoints of the [Preix timeseries data services](https://www.predix.io/api#!/Asset).

-Here would be the sample code for the query command that users can send with the incoming messages (sample codes are taken from Predix toolkit API explorer).
+Here would be the sample code for the query command that users can send with the incoming messages in a function node(sample codes are taken from Predix toolkit API explorer).

 1. Get all available aggregations: